All Episodes

 And let's go back to 2002 again.

-Senate floor, Hillary Clinton said this about Saddam Hussein.
+Senate floor, Hillary Clinton, said this about Saddam Hussein.

 In the four years since the inspectors left, intelligence reports show that Saddam Hussein has worked to rebuild his chemical and biological weapons stock, his missile delivery capability, and his nuclear program.

-Though there is apparently no evidence of his involvement in the terrible events of September the 11th, 2001.
+He has also given aid, comfort, and sanctuary to terrorists, including al-Qaeda members, though there is apparently no evidence of his involvement in the terrible events of September the 11th, 2001.

 It is clear, however, that if left unchecked, Saddam Hussein will continue to increase his capacity to wage biological and chemical warfare.

-Two thousand two, ladies and gentlemen.
+2002, ladies and gentlemen.

 And now go back and listen again.